lechmazur/writing/README.md

 * **Rubric expansion:** grew from 7 craft items to an **18‑question rubric** (8 craft + 10 element‑fit), with clearer, more granular definitions; Q7 and Q8 now separate voice/POV from prose quality.
 * **Story length:** increased from 400–500 words to a strict **600–800** window with upfront enforcement and compliance dashboards.
 Enforcement is applied at prompt level and in pre‑grading extraction, with compliance dashboards and optional cleanup tools; it is not a hard inclusion gate during aggregation unless you apply the cleanup step.
 * **Aggregation change:** replaced simple averages with a **power mean (Hölder mean, p = 0.5)** and 60/40 weighting (Q1–Q8 vs. 9A–9J) to reward balanced performance and penalize weak dimensions more.
-* **Grader refresh:** upgraded the grader set—previously: GPT‑4o Mar 2025, Claude 3.7 Sonnet, Llama 4 Maverick, DeepSeek V3‑0324, Grok 3 Beta (no reasoning), Gemini 2.5 Pro Exp, Qwen 3 235B; now: Claude Opus 4.1 (no reasoning), DeepSeek V3.1 Reasoner, Gemini 2.5 Pro, GPT‑5 (low reasoning), Grok 4, Kimi K2, Qwen 3 235B A22B 25‑07 Think.
+* **Grader refresh:** upgraded the grader set—previously: Claude Opus 4.1 (no reasoning), DeepSeek V3.1 Reasoner, Gemini 2.5 Pro, GPT‑5 (low reasoning), Grok 4, Kimi K2, Qwen 3 235B A22B 25‑07 Think; now: Claude Sonnet 4.5 (no reasoning), DeepSeek V3.2 Exp, Gemini 3 Pro Preview, GPT‑5.1 (low reasoning), Grok 4.1 Fast Reasoning, Kimi K2‑0905, Qwen 3 Max.
 * **Model set additions:** added Kimi K2‑0905, Qwen 3 Max Preview, Mistral Medium 3.1, Claude Opus 4.1 (no reasoning), DeepSeek V3.1 Reasoner, and DeepSeek V3.1 Non‑Think to the evaluated models.
 * **New analyses:** added head‑to‑head A‑vs‑B comparisons, model‑level style summaries, and intra‑model style diversity analysis (previously none).
 * **Agreement views:** expanded beyond only grader‑grader correlations to include Grader×LLM mean and normalized matrices, story‑level disagreement tables, and leave‑one‑grader‑out robustness checks.